 This page provides information on:

 Wheat ranks third among U.S. field crops in planted acreage, production, and gross farm receipts—behind corn and soybeans.
-In marketing year 2021/22, U.S. farmers produced a total of 1.6 billion bushels of winter, durum, and other spring wheat from a harvested area of 37.2 million acres.
-U.S. winter wheat planted area for 2022/23 is projected at 34.4 million acres, up 2 percent from the previous year.
+In marketing year 2022/23, U.S. farmers produced a total of 1.65 billion bushels of winter, durum, and other spring wheat from a harvested area of 35.5 million acres.
 The general downward trend in wheat plantings over the last two decades is attributable to lower relative returns for wheat, changes in Government programs that give farmers more planting flexibility, and increased competition in global wheat markets.
-However, wheat area increased slightly in the last two seasons as elevated prices have provided an incentive to plant additional wheat.
+However, wheat area increased slightly in the last two seasons as elevated prices provided an incentive to plant additional wheat.

 The U.S. share of the global wheat market also declined over the past two decades, as the European Union and Russia rose in prominence.
-Between 2001 and 2005, the U.S. share of global wheat exports averaged 25 percent; for the 2020/21 marketing year, the U.S. share slipped to about 13 percent.
+Between 2001/02 and 2005/06, the U.S. share of global wheat exports averaged 25 percent; for the 2022/23 marketing year, the U.S. share is projected at 10 percent.

-- The Wheat Outlook: A monthly report that provides supply and use projections for U.S. and global wheat markets, based on the most current World Agricultural Supply and Demand Estimates.
+- The Wheat Outlook: A monthly report presenting supply and use projections for U.S. and global wheat markets, based on the current World Agricultural Supply and Demand Estimates.

-- Wheat Yearbook Tables: A monthly data set that provides statistics on U.S. supply and use of wheat—including the five classes of wheat: (hard red winter, hard red spring, soft red winter, white, and durum) and rye.
+- Wheat Yearbook Tables: A monthly data set showing statistics on U.S. supply and use of wheat including the five classes of wheat: (hard red winter, hard red spring, soft red winter, white, and durum) and rye.

 - Feed Grains Database: A searchable database containing statistics on four feed grains (corn, grain sorghum, barley, and oats), foreign coarse grains (feed grains plus rye, millet, and mixed grains), wheat (and related feed byproducts), hay, and related feed market data.
 Data from the Feed Outlook and Feed Yearbook are also included.